rschristopher/ischristtrue.com/src/modern-views/christianity.md

 How many modern Christians are worshipping the state or mammon or nothingness instead of worshipping Christ Jesus?
 We are made to worship, and our modern churches are worshipping what exactly?

-For if you found the *true* church and believed it was indeed the *true* church, you would give them everything.
+If you found the *true* church and believed it was indeed the *true* church, you would give them everything.
 You would follow exactly as Peter followed Jesus.
 Anything less is clear evidence that we are dealing with the prophecied Laodicean church -- where Christ will be knocking.